-Walker, who did not enter the store, pleaded not guilty.
-He offered an alibi defense of having been at the movies that evening.
-He was acquitted on February 13.
+Walker pleaded not guilty.
+At trial, his alibi defense of having been at the movies that evening was successful; he was acquitted on February 13.
 Despite the acquittal, Judge McConnell invoked a rarely used English common law allowing Walker to be held pending payment of a $3,000 bond intended to insure that he keep the peace.

 With juries now having the option to impose a life sentence or a death sentence for first-degree murder, Sled and Avery were the first convicted murderers sentenced to death since the Jaworski case almost three years earlier.

-As perpetrators of an interracial felony murder, such a result was to be expected.
+As Black migrant laborers and perpetrators of an interracial felony murder of a prominent victim, such a result was to be expected.
 Though Black Pittsburghers had by this time developed an “impressive set of institutions” (Glasco, 2001), including the Pittsburgh Courier, Pittsburgh Crawfords, Homestead Grays, and Urban League, levels of racial tension and racist activity were also peaking ahead of the white flight and “urban renewal” that would soon decimate the Hill District in particular.

-Their clemency requests unsuccessful, William Sled and Martin Avery were electrocuted in quick succession on the morning of June 30, 1930.
+Their clemency requests unsuccessful, William Sled and Martin Avery were electrocuted in quick succession on the morning of June 30, 1930, barely a year after Kretz’s murder.
 A third man, Frank Tauza of Wilkes Barre, was executed after Sled.